PainfulDiodes/BeanPort/README.md

 ## Possible future development

+- **Fix the bulk transfer for host to target ** — currently needs chunking / pacing for high speed raw transfers
 - **STATUS/CONFIG** STATUS is designed to double as a simple command channel for anything beyond byte transfer; STATUS is read-only today.
 - **UM245R-compatible mode** — a drop-in replacement for boards built around the UM245R socket.
 UM245R's RD#/WR# are independent, asynchronous strobes rather than one shared enable line, so this would need 2 PIO state machines running a different PIO program
 - **Wi-Fi console** — using Pico W / Pico 2 W hardware
 - **RC2014 bus card** — packaging as a card for the RC2014 backplane
-- **Dedicated bulk-transfer mode** — chunk+ACK handshaking for a future CLI/GUI host client, more robust than fixed-delay pacing
 - **UART passthrough** — would give the target a UART alongside USB

 ## License